 - FMT_CFG_EXT.1 The TOE requires credentials to be defined before administrative use.
-The TOE is protected from direct modification by untrusted users via its host OS platform. - FMT_MEC_EXT.1 Configuration settings for the TOE are stored in an appropriate location in its host OS platform.

-• FMT_SMF.1 - Administrators can use the TSF to configure the collection of system and network data from the TOE's operational environment and the presentation and analysis of this data, or to collect application state information that is used for troubleshooting.
+The TOE is protected from direct modification by untrusted users via its host OS platform. - FMT_MEC_EXT.1 Configuration settings for the TOE are stored in appropriate locations for each supported host OS platform. - FMT_SMF.1 Administrators can use the TSF to configure the collection of network data from the TOE's operational environment.